“Two luxurious sanctuaries in the green hills of northern Crete, each with 3 bedrooms, a private pool and dazzling views (sleep 4-6)”

 - There’s no landline, and mobile signal is patchy - but you do get free WiFi

-- You share the estate with a second villa 50m away, but this has its own pool and parking spot
+- The villas are only 50m apart, but each has its own pool and parking spot

 Best time to go